statOmics/proteomicsShortCourse/docs/pages/Identification.md

 Do the analysis for the search MSGF+, X!Tandem, OMSSA and Peptide Shaker scores based on all Pyrococcus proteins in a search against all pyrococcus peptides in Uniprot (data/identification/pyroUniprot.mzid).
 What do you observe explain.
 [1.4.b]

 ### 2. Pyrococcus/Peptide Shaker - Swiss prot search
-Do the analysis for the search MSGF+, X!Tandem, OMSSA and Peptide Shaker scores for Pyrococcus based on the curated proteins from swissprot only.
+Do the analysis for the search MSGF+, X!Tandem, OMSSA and Peptide Shaker scores for Pyrococcus based on the curated proteins from swissprot only (data/identification/pyroSwissprot.mzid).
 What do you observe.
 Try to explain.
 [1.4.c]